Home »

 About me

-I am an Associate Professor in the English Department at Kent State University, where I teach in the BA and MA programs in TESL (Teaching English as a Second Language).
+I am a professor in the English Department at Kent State University, where I teach in the BA and MA programs in TESL (Teaching English as a Second Language).
 I mainly teach courses on second language reading, second language writing, second/foreign language teaching methods, and second language acquisition.

 I am an active member of TESOL International Association.
 I have served as steering committee member and chair of the Second Language Writing Interest Section (2012-2018) and the Awards Professional Council (2018-2021).